puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

 ### Executable facts --- Windows

-Executable facts on Windows work by dropping an executable file into the external fact path for your version of Windows.
+Executable facts on Windows work by dropping an executable file into the external fact path.
 Unlike with Unix, the external facts interface expects Windows scripts to end with a known extension.
 Line endings can be either `LF` or `CRLF`.
-At the moment the following extensions are supported:
+The following extensions are currently supported:

 - `.com` and `.exe`: binary executables
 - `.bat` and `.cmd`: batch scripts